maxprehl/dotfiles/README.md

 # dotfiles

-Not sure whether this will make my life easier or more difficult.
-Like how am i gonna push to this repo?
-Make a git repository in the root of my home directory?  smh.
+Slowly but surely I will learn what all of these dots mean.

 ## Todo

-- [ ] Get Rid of Examples
+- [ ] Organize Examples
 - [ ] Compile all my dotfiles
     - [ ] tux
     - [ ] MAX-P65 Windows